This is the multi-page printable view of this section. Click here to print.

 • Click +Add Custom Domain.

-• Enter your public domain name (the one you created in SCP).
+• Enter the public domain name (created in SCP).

 • Click Add Domain.

-• Generate a TXT Record of the Domain (Azure → SCP DNS)
+• Create a TXT record for the domain (Azure → SCP DNS).

-• Azure will display a TXT record value that must be added to your domain’s DNS settings.
-This is required to verify domain ownership.
+• Azure displays the TXT record value that must be added to the DNS settings to verify domain ownership.

-• Copy the TX record value from Azure.
+• Copy the TXT record value in Azure.

 • Click Add Record.